mkhubbard/vagrants/php-dev/README.md

 ### Notes

-Vagrant will mount a "www" directory located next to the Vagrantfile to the default document root of "/var/www/html" on the guest.
-This directory will be created on the host if it does not already exist.
+If "VAGRANT_PHP_DEV_WWW" is defined in the environment this path will be mounted to the document root for the default site.
+Otherwise a "www" directory next to the Vagrantfile will be used and created if necessary.